wridgers/laproxa/README.md

 # Proxa

-Proxa is a simple HTTP reverse proxy.
-It is still in development and should not be used in production, but it is a useful tool for development.
+Proxa is a configurable HTTP reverse proxy.

+It is still in development and should not be used in production.

 ## Install